Usage

 and1

-are assumed, please note that the order matters! - The flow rate keyword argument: Equivalent to the ones for the values for the compounds, just for the flowrate.
+are assumed.
+Instead of a dictionary, a vector could be passed as well, but then the order matters! - The flow rate keyword argument: Equivalent to the ones for the values for the compounds, just for the flowrate.
 Here

 500